 Is this Industrial Design?

 No. Integrated design is something different, though some of our classes do include elements of industrial design.
-Take our ITD 101: Introduction to Integrated Design course if you want to know more about what this emerging field of study is!
+Take our ITD 101: Introduction to Integrated Design course if you want to learn more about this emerging field of study.

-How come this is different than courses offered in the Design Department?
+How is this different than courses offered in the Department of Design?